JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Other Potential Science Cases

 \textbf{X Per / V725 Tau:} Like $\gamma$~Cas, these are X-ray binaries with rapidly rotating B stars, and likely host neutron star companions.
-Neutron stars are characterize by their equation of state, which requires knowing their masses \citep[e.g.,][]{2010Natur.467.1081D}, which can be done with precise determination of orbital parameters \citep{2013arXiv1312.0029M}.
+Neutron stars are characterized by their equation of state, which requires knowing their masses \citep[e.g.,][]{2010Natur.467.1081D}.
+This can be done with precise determination of orbital parameters \citep{2013arXiv1312.0029M}.

-\textbf{Cygnus X-1:} The tens of \uas{} astrometric regime achievable with \jasmine{} will make new studies of the orbit and jet physics of this quintessential BH binary system possible, and the NIR astrometry of this source can be compared to the exquisite radio positional information that exists from VLBI studies \citep[e.g.,][]{2014PASA...31...16M}.